 I view my role as highly collaborative, with a focus on helping people find health and well-being while respecting their values, culture and experiences.

-Professional organization activity
+Professional organization/association activity

 Art Therapy Institute of NC, Vice President, Board of Directors, 2016-2017